wordofwarning/wordofwarning.org/current/2026-emergency/afternoon/index.md

 <hr>
 **PHØBIA** · *I am sixteen and stupid*

 When I was in a paediatric psych ward I would often dance and lip sync to songs to cheer up the other patients.
 Music was a key part of my recovery and the main reason I'm here today.
-Without drag, I don't believe I would be here.<br>I have prepared a playlist of all the songs I wish I could have performed back in my adolescence, and I will be performing them back to back on a shuffled playlist.<br>This is a love letter to music and performance.
+Without drag, I don't believe I would be here.<br>For Emergency 26 I have prepared a playlist of all the songs I wish I could have performed back in my adolescence, and I will be performing them back to back on a shuffled playlist.<br>This is a love letter to music and performance.
 It is also a cry for help.

 Their work includes *Hyde N Seek Goes On Holiday* ([Haphazard 2026](/current/2026-haphazard) at Z-arts) and *Mistoffelees* (a developing solo show), alongside drag work around Manchester and the North of England.